payne/slick-course/lessons/lessons.md

     def * = (artist, title, id) <> (Album.tupled, Album.unapply)
 ```

-The default project we have already seen (shown above) uses the convenience methods provided by the case class to
-perform the mapping (using ```tupled``` and ```unappy```).
-However we can replace these methods with any methods
-we want to store any datatype.
+The default project we have already seen (shown above) uses the convenience methods provided by the case class to perform the mapping (using ```tupled``` and ```unapply```).
+However we can replace these methods with any methods we want to store any datatype.
+To demonstrate this we are going to make ```Album``` a normal class instead of a case class.

 ## 750 # Custom Column Types

-Something more useful in our day to day coding is how to store a custom type into the database.
+Something more useful in day to day coding is how to store a custom type into the database.
 For this example we are going to define a Rating class (a nice typesafe enumeration):

 ```scala